agent-0028/whence-jam-python/DEVELOPMENT_PLAN.md

 ## Technical Considerations

 - Spotify API rate limiting and error handling
-- Database schema design for scalability
+- Database abstraction design to support SQLite → PostgreSQL migration
+- SQLite file location and backup strategies
 - Configuration management for different environments
 - Security considerations for web and API phases
 - Performance optimization for large recommendation lists
+- Database migration strategy from SQLite to PostgreSQL for production